 Most species prefer to be partially shaded – given a few hours of morning sun with some protection in the afternoon.
 A spot under a tree canopy that receives dappled shade is also suitable.

-Avoid heavily shaded areas which prevent flowering, as well as positions with full and intense direct sun.
+Avoid heavily shaded areas that prevent flowering and positions with full and intense direct sun.

 Soil Considerations

-When preparing beds for Hydrangea planting, choose a spot that is loamy and well-draining.
+When preparing beds for Hydrangea planting, choose a loamy and well-draining spot.
 The soil should also be rich in nutrients and organic matter for the best chances of flowering.
 Add compost to the soil before planting and mulch soon afterward to retain moisture and improve soil health.

 Staking and Support Requirements

-These strong shrubs generally do not need any support or staking to hold themselves up.
-However, vines like the Climbing Hydrangea benefit from some kind of support to keep the leaves and blooms off the ground.
+These vigorous shrubs generally do not need any support or staking to hold themselves up.
+However, vines like the Climbing Hydrangea benefit from some help to keep the leaves and blooms off the ground.
 Plant them near a wall or install a trellis and attach the vines to the support as they grow, allowing them to reach heights well beyond 10 feet.

 Choose companion plants that appreciate a bit of shade and moist soil.
 These plants are all great options, adding a touch of color or greenery to your beds: